HYPERLITE DAY SALE丨UP TO $120 OFF

 A critical "gotcha" for B2B buyers is the difference between lab-tested efficiency and field performance.
 Most IES LM-79 reports are conducted at a controlled ambient temperature of 25°C (77°F).

-When specifying fixtures for high-heat environments (foundries, non-AC warehouses), ensure the product has a robust thermal management system.
-The IES LM-80-21 Standard and IES TM-21-21 Lifetime Projections provide the data necessary to verify that the LEDs and drivers can withstand these "thermal efficiency gaps" without premature failure.
+When specifying for high-heat environments (foundries, non-AC warehouses), the IES LM-80-21 Standard and IES TM-21-21 Lifetime Projections are essential for verifying that the drivers can withstand these "thermal efficiency gaps" without premature failure.

 Total Harmonic Distortion (THD) and Voltage Transients

-While efficiency is the primary focus, power quality is the secondary risk.
+Power quality is a significant secondary risk.
 At lower voltages (120V) under partial load—such as when a 0-10V dimming system is at 20% brightness—Total Harmonic Distortion (THD) can spike.

 • Nuisance tripping of sensitive circuit breakers.